 “If you pray for me, I’ll pray for you,” he said.

-I never felt more sorry for him.
-I was heartbroken that he was so sick.
-I wanted to hold his head in my hands, put my face against his and ask, “Why do you go on living, Ishmael?”
+My heart broke.
+I wanted to grab his head with my hands, put my face against his and ask, “Why do you go on living, Ishmael?”

 “Of course, I’ll pray for you.
 We have a deal?”
 I said instead.